Key Questions Answered in This Article

-- Expertise and skills – software teams come with skills and in-depth expertise that will add significant value to your operations.
+- Expertise and skills – Outsourced teams often bring a wealth of knowledge and specialized skills of significant value to business operations.

-- Focus on core operations – by choosing to outsource software development, you can concentrate your core objectives and mission-critical tasks.
+- Focus on core operations – Outsourcing allows businesses to concentrate on their primary goals and crucial tasks.

 Small companies rarely have the resources required for implementing all the systems they need in-house.
 Software licenses and hardware maintenance can be very expensive.
 By outsourcing IT activities, smaller businesses get to the same playing field as the larger ones.

 When looking for an outsourcing company, pay attention to the size and scope of the projects the team has delivered.
-The majority of custom software development companies specialize in specific project scopes.
-For example, while some providers take on multi-year software projects, others specialize in building business intelligence apps for highly-regulated sectors like finance.
+While some providers handle multi-year software projects, others specialize in building business intelligence apps for sectors like finance.